What is Diaper Rash?

 Diaper rash can alarm parents and annoy babies.

-But it always clears up with easy at-home treatments, such as air drying, more frequent diaper changes and ointment.
+But it always clears up with easy at-home treatments, such as air drying, more frequent diaper changes and appointment.

 Causes of Diaper Rash